sfigg/commercialization-public/manufacture/iot/iot-core-feature-list.md

 ### Developer Tools

 > [!IMPORTANT]
-> The following developer features shall not be used in a retail image and images for commercial devices.
+> The following developer features shall not be used in **Retail** builds and in images for commercial devices.

 | Features                        | Description                                                                                                                 |
 |---------------------------------|-----------------------------------------------------------------------------------------------------------------------------|